commerceblock/ocean-api-reference/README.md

 ## readwhitelistdb

-The `readwhitelistdb` RPC adds the list of valid contract tweaked address to the node from a mongodb database to mempool whitelist.
+The `readwhitelistdb` RPC adds a list of valid contract tweaked addresses from a mongodb database to the node mempool whitelist.
 It requires the database environment variables or configuration options, and a correctly formatted database as specified in [pkhwhitelistmongodb][].